 - Bitfinex.com – leading bitcoin exchange for day traders (Hong Kong)

-- Poloniex.com – largest crypto-only exchange.
+- Poloniex.com – 2nd largest crypto exchange.
+Recent issues, as shown in my review of Poloniex.
 No fiat deposits (USA)